Hippocrates, the "Father of Medicine," may have pledged to keep his patients from harm, but he did little good

 Handicapped by a lack of knowledge, early physicians developed ineffective treatments, such as bloodletting.
 They had no idea that disease is best addressed through clean environments, good hygiene and sound nutrition.
 Security practitioners have never been that clueless, but many of our practices are poorly conceived.
 Traditional medical and security practices rely on those passed down by "authorities," without verification of their effectiveness.
 Every profession needs well-vetted treatments and preventive measures that have demonstrable results.

 Practitioners discover and eliminate (or contain) illnesses by collecting and analyzing data.
-For example, in 1854, when British doctor John Snow disabled a water pump, the sudden drop in neighborhood cholera cases demonstrated the relationship between specific water sources
+For example, in 1854, when British doctor John Snow disabled a water pump, the sudden drop in neighborhood cholera cases demonstrated the relationship between specific water sources and the disease.
+Trained researchers are usually needed to develop practical corrective measures, after which implementation can be performed by inexpensive laymen.

 The emphasis on corporate governance applies this same approach to operational risk, a parallel that's apparent in information security: A root cause is defined; an avoidance practice is devised; an activity is changed; results are monitored; and priorities are continuously adjusted.
 Security managers who exercise these "best practices" have fewer security headaches, as do their "patients."